Enhanced IRAS-Tax Agent Relationship

 • Handle tax matters with fairness and integrity.

-• Be competent and act ethically and professionally when dealing with tax agents and taxpayers.
+• Be competent and act ethically and professionally in all dealings with tax agents and taxpayers.

 • Conduct their practice with integrity.